mezera/mrQ/README.md

 - PD and coil gain will be fit from the M0 image.
 - Biophysical model will be applied to calculate VIP and SIR maps.

-##Scanner dicom types##
-The mrQ software was built around GE dicoms.
-It is possible that different vendors have different conventions in saving dicom information (e.g., header information, data ordering).

-We are currently working on making the code compatible with different vendor’s dicom conventions.
-Please let us know if you experience any issues with reading dicoms when using the software.